-For enthalpy, dew point and absolute humidity function the temperature input needs to be on input 1 and humidity on input 2.
-Permissible input signal range is temperature from 0.1 to 80°C (32.5 to 176 °F) and from 0 to 100% relative humidity.
-If signal is outside of this range, the minimum or maximum values will be used instead.
+For the enthalpy, dew point and absolute humidity function the temperature input needs to be on input 1 and the humidity on input 2.
+The permissible input signal range for temperature is from 0.1 to 80°C (32.5 to 176 °F) and from 0 to 100% for relative humidity.
+If the signal is outside of this range, the minimum or maximum values will be used instead.

-If °C is active all the units follow the metric convention: Absolute Humidity is in g/m^3 for Enthalpy it is kJ/kg.
+If °C is active all the units follow the metric convention: Absolute Humidity is in g/m3 for Enthalpy it is kJ/kg.
 If °F Fahrenheit is active, imperial units are used.
-Absolute Humidity is in grain/foot3 gr/f^3 and Enthalpy is in BTU/lb.
+Absolute Humidity is in grain/foot3 gr/f3 and Enthalpy is in BTU/lb.

-5.5.3 New with V1.5: Thermodynamic function for refrigerants.
+5.5.3 Thermodynamic function for refrigerants.